RicoJia/Machine_Learning/docker_pytorch_config.md

 - During training, accuracy was 70%, but in eval mode, the same dataset gives 17%??

+- TODO:
+    1. download some more pictures
+    2. Transfer Learning with Resnet 101, and CIFAR-100?

 ## Questions

 - Data transformation: apply the same trasformation to test and train dataset??
 TODO